 Frequently Asked Questions

-Quick answers to common questions about low-end PC survival gaming, performance tuning, and settings that help integrated graphics.
+Common questions about low-end PC survival gaming, performance tuning, and getting integrated graphics to behave.

 How can I boost FPS in survival games on an iGPU?